TemporarilyOffline/FT8Off/README.md

   2. A different call sign must be used for each entry.
 Only the entrant’s call sign may be used to aid the entrant’s score.
   3. Do not exceed the total output power limitation of the chosen entry category on any band.
 Total output power on any band at any time is measured at the output of the active amplifier(s).
   4. Self-spotting or asking to be spotted is permitted.
-  5. Remote operation is permitted if the physical location of all transmitters, receivers, and antennas are at the station location.
+  5. Remote operation is permitted if all transmitters, receivers, and antennas are personally owned by you.
   6. A remotely operated station must obey all station licenses, operator licenses, and category limitations.
 The call sign used must be the one issued or permitted by the Regulatory Authority of the station location.
   7. Remote receivers outside the station location are not permitted.
   8. Alternating CQs on two or more frequencies on a band is not permitted.